LaminBaumann82/Dev-Tutorial/C#Advanced.md

     public class SomeClass
     {
-        public int number = 133; // a public integer that can be accessed in another class.
+        public int Number = 133; // a public integer that can be accessed in another class.
     }

     public class OtherClass